FAQs

 • Volunteer Coordinator

 TAFE NSW will be delivering training and assessment for BSB50420 - Diploma of Leadership and Management and SIS50122 - Diploma of Sport, Aquatics and Recreation Management.
-Students need to successfully complete all 24 units listed to receive both qualifications.
+Students need to successfully complete all units delivered across the two Diplomas to receive both qualifications.

 • 100 hours of work-based placement within the South Sydney Rabbitohs.